hvianna/audioMotion.js/docs/server.md

 ```

 ⚠ **WARNING:**<br>
-Please be aware that the <code>-e</code> flag will expose the contents of the mounted folder to anyone in your network (and potentially to the entire internet!), so use it only when you're in a trusted network and behind a firewall!
+Please be aware that the `-e` flag will expose the contents of the mounted folder to anyone in your network (and potentially to the entire internet!) &mdash; use it only if you're in a trusted network and behind a firewall!

 audioMotion's server is written in [node.js](https://nodejs.org).
 If you have node installed, you can install the required packages by opening a command prompt in audioMotion's directory and running: